ou786/Catalog-Viewer/README.md

 # Catalog-Viewer
-Certainly!
-Here's a basic README template for your React component project:

-# Catalog Viewer

 This project is a catalog viewer for a collection of images.
 It allows users to browse through a gallery of images, view image details, and navigate between images.
 The project is built using React, TypeScript, and Material UI.